csharp-design-patterns/strategy/README.md

     };
 ```

-And finally, the client class that calls the factory class to get a specific strategy, then calls Calculate method from the strategy class:
+And finally, the client class that calls the factory class to get a specific strategy, then calls Calculate method from the concrete strategy class:
 ```rb
 public class EmployeeService
 {